nkirov/tif2fits/README.md

 •	rotation and/or flip the plate image,
 •	splitting up two images in case of scanning two small plates together.

+For MS Windows add
+CONFIG += console
+in .pro file.

 [N. Kirov, M. Tsvetkov, K. Tsvetkova, Software Tools for Digitization of Astronomical Photographic Plates, Serdica Journal of Computing, 6 (1), (2012), 67-76.]
 (http://nikolay.kirov.be/zip/067-076.pdf)